emezeske/lein-cljsbuild/README.md

 # lein-cljsbuild

-This is a Leiningen plugin that makes it quick and easy to automatically compile your ClojureScript code into Javascript whenever you make changes to it.
+This is a Leiningen plugin that makes it quick and easy to automatically compile your ClojureScript code into Javascript whenever you modify it.
 It's simple to install and allows you to configure the ClojureScript compiler from within your `project.clj` file.